 - The paramount duty of Brotherly love among members.

-- Judgment not by externals, but by intrinsic worth; no one is denied membership in Alpha Chi Rho because of race, creed or nationality, or sexual orientation.
+- Judgment not by externals, but by intrinsic worth; no one is denied membership in Alpha Chi Rho because of race, creed, nationality, or sexual orientation.

 Founded in 1895 at Trinity College in Hartford, Connecticut, Alpha Chi Rho has established Chapters all across the United States.
 Alpha Chi Rho is a charter member of the North-American Interfraternity Conference.